 How to align text in CSS

-property specifies the horizontal alignment of text within its container.
+To align text in CSS, you can use the text-align property.
+The text-align property specifies the horizontal alignment of text within its container.
 Here are the different values you can use:

-: Adjusts the spacing between words to justify the text, making it align with both the left and right edges of the container.
+- text-align: justify;: Adjusts the spacing between words to justify the text, making it align with both the left and right edges of the container.

 Example: